popsolutions/openventilator/Assembly.md

 For a standard build, read this [Complete Assembly GUIDE and Manual](OpenVentilator.io_Spartan_Model_Documentation.pdf)

+To build the standard build, also download [the STL and DXF files for production](https://github.com/popsolutions/openventilator/blob/master/OPENVENTILATOR%20Spartan%20Model%205.2.20.zip).

-If you build this standard Sparan model, the frame, bellows and valve block will look like this:
+If you build this standard Spartan model, the frame, bellows and valve block will look like this:

 ![](images/OpenVentilatorSpartanModel.png)